Sponsorship

 Canada requires most immigration applicants to provide biometrics.
 Use Canada’s online tool to find out if you need to give your biometrics.

-After paying your biometric fee when submitting your application, you will receive a letter from IRCC with instructions on how to provide your biometrics.
+After paying your biometric fee when submitting your application, you will receive a letter from IRCC with instructions on how and where to provide your biometrics.

 Canadian sponsorship medical exam